What is Telematics? Everything You Need to Know

 Benefit From Usage-Based Insurance Programs

-UBI programs provide adjusted insurance rates depending on driver performance.
-How do insurance companies determine a driver’s performance?
-You guessed it: telematics.
+Usage Based Insurance (UBI) programs provide adjusted insurance rates depending on driver performance.
+Insurance companies use telematics to determine a driver’s performance and continuously offer better rates for better driving.

 Efficiently Manage Payroll

 In the past, fleet managers have used timesheets and job tickets to determine driver hours.
-This tedious, paperwork-heavy task was rife with potential complications: oversights, miscalculations, misplaced paperwork…
+This tedious, paperwork-heavy task was rife with potential complications: oversights, miscalculations, and misplaced paperwork.

 Have Confidence in Your Security